12 In My picks

 Scarlett, Melanie, and Rhett have both haters and ardent admirers, but almost everyone agrees that Ashley is a spineless man.

 Today I wrote Gone with the Wind Ashley analysis.
-By the way, I already have similar articles about Scarlett O’Hara and Melanie Wilkes character analysis.
+By the way, I already have similar articles about Scarlett O’Hara, Rhett Butler, and Melanie Wilkes character analysis.

 • Save